Oxford Street: Crime

 Oxford Street has suffered from high crime rates.
 In 2005, an internal Metropolitan Police report named it as the most dangerous street in Central London.
 In 2012, an analysis of crime statistics revealed that Oxford Street was the shopping destination most surrounded by crime in the UK.
 During 2011, there were 656 vehicle crimes, 915 robberies, 2,597 violent crimes and 5,039 reported instances of anti-social behaviour.

 In 2014, the United Arab Emirates issued a travel advisory, warning Emirati citizens to avoid Oxford Street and other areas of Central London such as Bond Street and Piccadilly due to "pickpocketing, fraud and theft".
 The advent of closed-circuit television has reduced the area's attraction to scam artists and illegal street traders.

 In 2021, police seized 17,500 items including fake designer goods, unsafe toys and incorrectly-labelled nicotine products as part of Operation Jade.
 4,000 items were removed from an unregistered food trader, including two bags with a quantity of Tetrahydrocannabinol over the legal limit.
 Trading Standards also took 11,000 goods and 2,500 souvenirs from unlicensed businesses and street traders.

+In 2023, Oxford Street received much attention in the media over a number of import candy shops which had moved in, with it being alleged that the businesses were front companies for organised crime, particularly money laundering.
+Efforts by Westminster City Council in curtailing the shops' operations were also highlighted, as it was found that many of the businesses implicated had been engaging in tax evasion by refusing to pay the local business rate.
+Westminster City Council conducted raids on several businesses, with at least 24 under active investigation for fraud and money laundering.